Skip to content

 • Make sure to take regular breaks during longer activities.

-Muscle tremors can occur after intense physical activity, such as a long run or workout.
-This is similar to the muscle tremors that people experience after strenuous exercise.
-It is usually harmless as long as it is temporary.
+Muscle tremors can occur after intense physical activity, such as a long run or a workout.
+This is similar to the muscle tremors people experience after strenuous exercise.
+It is usually harmless as long as it is only temporary.

 • Give your dog enough time to recover after exercise.

-• Avoid excessive physical exertion, especially in untrained dogs.
+• Avoid excessive physical exertion, especially for untrained dogs.

-• Make sure your dog drinks enough after exercise.
+• Make sure your dog drinks enough after exercising.

-Certain neurological disorders such as the aforementioned "shaking syndrome" or epilepsy can cause tremors or twitching.
-These conditions require accurate diagnosis and treatment by a veterinarian, as they can cause serious health problems if left untreated.
+Certain neurological disorders, such as the aforementioned "shaking syndrome" or epilepsy, can cause tremors or twitching.
+These conditions require accurate diagnosis and treatment by a veterinarian, as they can lead to serious health problems if left untreated.

 Approach to neurological disorders:

-• Watch for unusual behavior such as sudden convulsions or disorientation.
+• Pay attention to unusual behaviors such as sudden cramps or disorientation.

 • Record the indicators carefully and discuss them with your veterinarian.